ukify — Combine components into a signed Unified Kernel Image for UEFI systems

 --pcr-private-key= option.
 If not present, the public keys will be extracted from

 the private keys.
-On the commandline, if present, the this option must be specified the same number
+On the command line, if present, this option must be specified the same number of

 A comma or space-separated list of colon-separated phase paths to sign a policy for.
 Each set of boot phase paths will be signed with the corresponding private key.
 If not present, the default of systemd-measure(1) will be used.